-Living Positive Victoria, in partnership with the HIV/AIDS Legal Centre (HALC), is proud to launch a guide to the legal issues in Victoria around disclosing your HIV status.
+Living Positive Victoria, in partnership with the HIV/AIDS Legal Centre (HALC) and the Victoria Law Foundation is proud to launch a guide to the legal issues in Victoria around disclosing your HIV status.

 Disclosure of your HIV status is one of the main areas where the law affects the lives of people living with HIV.
 If you are thinking of disclosing your HIV status; or if someone else is asking you to, this guide will help you to understand some of the legal issues involved.
 This guide may also help people such as counsellors and social workers who offer support services to people living with HIV.

 This is a guide to what the law says about disclosing your HIV status in Victoria.
 It includes: